MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-how-suggest-vendor-payments.md

 ms.search.keywords: vendor payment, creditor, debt, balance due, AP ms.date: 04/01/2021 ms.author: edupont
-ms.openlocfilehash: 3bf91f092f911f5544ecb5d442ce3c61bae0be43
+ms.openlocfilehash: 6781674947cbbf12741216244499403989f14255
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "5775131"
+ms.locfileid: "6438818"
 ---
 # <a name="suggest-vendor-payments"></a>Suggest Vendor Payments
-On the **Payment Journal** page, you can use the **Suggest Vendor Payments** batch job to suggest payment lines.
+On the **Receipt Journal** page, you can use the **Suggest Vendor Payments** batch job to suggest payment lines.
 Lines for payments that are due soon or payments where a payment discount is available are suggested based on your settings.

 To benefit fully from payment suggestions, you must first prioritise your vendors.
 For more information, see [Prioritise Vendors](purchasing-how-prioritize-vendors.md).